Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Central Limit Theorems for the Modified GUEs

-\begin{remark} The assumption $\Psi\in\F'$ implies that, choosing $\Gamma=(\log N)^2$, the error in formula $(\ref{kernel_approximation_1})$ decays faster than any power of $N$.
-This approximations hold for more general shapes, though not necessarily at all mesoscopic scales with such a good error term.
-Moreover, the condition $\Psi\in\F'$ makes the proof quite simple, otherwise we would need to take into account the speed of decay of $\Psi$ and make more precise estimates. \end{remark}
+\begin{remark} The assumption $\Psi\in\F^*$ implies that, choosing $\Gamma_N=(\log N)^2$, the error in formula $(\ref{kernel_approximation_1})$ decays faster than any power of $N$.
+Analogous approximations hold for more general shapes, although with a worst error term which may not be good enough for all mesoscopic scales.
+Moreover, the condition $\Psi\in\F^*$ makes the proof almost trivial, otherwise we would need to take into account the speed of decay of $\Psi$ and to produce more precise estimates. \end{remark}